top of page

-Tokitae's Reality is a poignant mixed reality experience that immerses participants in the stark confines of captivity endured by Tokitae, highlighting the urgent need for ethical treatment and release of captive marine life.
+Tokitae's Reality is a poignant mixed reality experience that immerses participants in the stark confines of captivity endured by Tokitae - a Southern Resident orca whale captured in the Salish Sea and held in captivity at the Miami Seaquarium for over 50 years - highlighting the urgent need for the ethical treatment and release of captive marine life.

 Digital Mixed Reality 3D Installation